hemanth-sunkireddy/Network-File-System/storage_server/README.md

 5. While creating the folder, Permissions of the parent folder checking.
 If parent folder has no written permission, then error.
 6. Also implemented other errors.
 (Need to document here properly later.)

+### Dynamically creating New storage servers.
+1. First, all storage servers will be in listen state. and current storage server count is maintained.
+2. If Naming server wants to connects to the stoarage server which is not initialised then dynamically new storage server will be created with number on the port. and increment count of the storage server.
+3. After initialisation of the new storage server perform the operation requested by the naming server.
+4. Send the acknowledgment message to the naming server.

 ### Handling multiple clients to different storage servers.